This academic strategy for the University of Leeds for the next 10 years is rooted in our place in the world and our desire to make a difference.

 Our aims and objectives

-1. Support our research staff across their entire careers to help them achieve their full potential, and deliver fundamental and challenge-led research that will shape our future world.
+1. Support our researchers and research staff across their entire careers to help them achieve their full potential, and deliver fundamental and challenge-led research that will shape our future world.
 We will:

 - Recognise, value and support high-quality research that leads equally to academic outputs, innovation, social impact, public engagement and policy reform.